How to get residency in Ecuador

 Corporate Income Tax

 Ecuador resident companies are taxed on their worldwide income.
-Non-resident companies are taxed on their income from Ecuadorian-source.
+Non-resident companies are taxed on their income from Ecuadorian sources.
 However, foreign income taxed in another jurisdiction is not taxed in Ecuador, unless it is derived from a low-tax jurisdiction.

-It is considered a resident company: a company which is incorporated in Ecuador, or maintains its main business activity in Ecuador and has central administration or control in Ecuador, or voting power controlled by shareholders who are Ecuadorian residents.
+A company is considered a resident company if it is incorporated in Ecuador, or maintains its main business activity in Ecuador and has central administration or control in Ecuador, or voting power controlled by shareholders who are Ecuadorian residents.

-Corporate Income tax standard rate is 22%.
-If more than 50% of shareholdings are owned by shareholders or partners residents of a low-tax jurisdiction, income tax rate is increased up to 25%.
-If profits are reinvested for the purchase of certain capital assets, those are taxed at a lower rate from 12 % to 15%.
+The Corporate Income tax standard rate is 22%.
+If more than 50% of shareholdings are owned by shareholders or partners that are residents of a low-tax jurisdiction, income tax rate is increased up to 25%.
+If profits are reinvested for the purchase of certain capital assets, those are taxed at a lower rate, from 12 % to 15%.
 Losses may be carried forward 5 years and offset up to 25% of profits earned each year.

 Capital Gains are considered ordinary income and subject to Corporate Income Tax at normal rates.

-Dividends received from resident and nonresident companies are tax-exempted, provided that profits distributed were subject to Corporate Income Tax on source.
+Dividends received from resident and non-resident companies are tax-exempted, provided that profits distributed were subject to Corporate Income Tax on a source.
 If dividends are received from a low-tax jurisdiction, they are subject to Corporate Income Tax at standard rates.

-Interests paid to non-residents are not subject to withholding tax, unless interest rate exceed rate set by the Central Bank.
+Interest paid to non-residents is not subject to withholding tax unless the interest rate exceeds the rate set by the Central Bank.
 Excess on interest is subject to a 22% withholding tax, which may be reduced under a tax treaty.
-Interests paid to tax haven residents are subject to a 25% withholding tax.
+Interest paid to tax haven residents is subject to a 25% withholding tax.

-Non-resident technical services fees are subject to 22% withholding tax, unless tax is reduced under a tax treaty.
+Non-resident technical service fees are subject to 22% withholding tax unless the tax is reduced under a tax treaty.

-Thin Capitalization rules are enacted, interests from loans between related parties may be deductible if not exceed the 3:1 ratio over equity.
+Thin Capitalization rules are enacted, interests from loans between related parties may be deductible if they do not exceed the 3:1 ratio over equity.
 There are no Controlled foreign companies rules (CFCs) in Ecuador.

 Companies that are not required to keep accounting records are subject to a tax advance of 50% of the previous year’s income tax.

-Companies that must keep records must pay the tax advance equal to the sum of: 0.2% of total assets, 0.2% of total deductible costs and expenses, 0.4% of total assets and 0.4% of the total tax base.
+Companies that must keep records must pay a tax advance equal to the sum of 0.2% of total assets, 0.2% of total deductible costs and expenses, 0.4% of total assets and 0.4% of the total tax base.